 Peter Gilli is a saxophonist, clarinetist, teacher, and composer.
 Bringing a unique presence to the instrument, he has been praised for his melodic lyricism and unorthodox approach.
 Critics describe his music as “powerful”, “evocative”, and “haunting”.
 Drawing on influences from jazz to classical and punk, his style is recognizable as entirely his own.
 He is originally from Providence, RI and currently lives in Toronto.

-As a performer, Peter has been recognized for his work as the saxophonist fronting post-rock group A Troop of Echoes.
-Their most recent album, The Longest Year on Record, features the band silhouetted against an array of 20 supporting musicians, and its cinematic sound has garnered attention from writers at Exclaim!, PopMatters, and the Huffington Post.
-He also tours regularly, playing across North America at venues like the Trocadero (Philadelphia), the Knitting Factory (NYC) and Exit/In (Nashville), as well as festivals like Brooklyn’s Northside Festival and Providence’s Foo Fest.
+As a performer, Peter is recognized for his work as the saxophonist fronting post-rock group A Troop of Echoes.
+Their album The Longest Year on Record, features the band silhouetted against an array of 20 supporting musicians, and its cinematic sound has garnered attention from writers at Exclaim!, PopMatters, and the Huffington Post.
+Throughout the 2010s he toured regularly, playing across North America at venues like the Trocadero (Philadelphia), the Knitting Factory (NYC) and Exit/In (Nashville), as well as festivals like Brooklyn’s Northside Festival and Providence’s Foo Fest.

 Peter has currently paused his teaching and touring schedule in order to pursue a range of projects in research and clinical brain science.
 He plans to return to the music world in 2023.